IPandragonI/checkmate/README.md

 npm run seed
 ```

-4. Start the development server (the project uses a custom `server.js` that integrates Next.js and Socket.IO):
+4. Start the development server (the project uses a custom `server.ts` that integrates Next.js and Socket.IO):

 ```bash
 npm run dev